-- Set targets for the risk management system's effectiveness at the beginning of the period under assessment for the subsequent evaluation; - Performance assessment, which involves providing an expert opinion by the Director of DoORIS&BC, including the relation between the results achieved and the resources spent on implementing risk management tools and mitigation measures, as well as assessing the quality and timeliness for addressing breaches of targets, if any, which is assessed in qualitative and quantitative metrics; - Assess whether the current performance of the risk management system is consistent with the indicators set at the beginning of the reporting period; - If the set indicators have been achieved, the risk management system is considered to be effective; - The performance assessment is included in the regular risk reporting for the relevant quarter to the Executive Board and to the Risk Committee.
+• Set targets for the risk management system's effectiveness at the beginning of the period under assessment for the subsequent evaluation;

+- Performance assessment, which involves providing an expert opinion by the Head of DoORIS&BC, including the relation between the results achieved and the resources spent on implementing risk management tools and mitigation measures, as well as assessing the quality and timeliness for addressing breaches of targets, if any, which is assessed in qualitative and quantitative metrics; - Assess whether the current performance of the risk management system is consistent with the indicators set at the beginning of the reporting period; - If the set indicators have been achieved, the risk management system is considered to be effective; - The performance assessment is included in the regular risk reporting for the relevant quarter and submitted to the Executive Board, Risk Committee, Audit Committee, and to the Supervisory Board of the Moscow Exchange.

 In addition, the KPI system includes metrics on the implementation of risk impact measures and their effectiveness, and to facilitate a more objective analysis the availability of resources allocated to these measures is also factored.

 The Exchange regularly assesses risk management efficiency by analysing performance in identifying breaches of risk limitations, correcting them and/or implementing other measures as part of mitigating or avoiding these risks.
 The risk management system implemented and maintained by the Exchange should be assessed for effectiveness and efficiency at least once a year.